CNES/cars/docs/source/usage/configuration.rst

                     * To save the confidence, the save_intermediate_data parameter should be activated.

-            .. tab:: Dense matches filling
+            .. tab:: Dense match filling

                 **Name**: "dense_match_filling"

                 **Description**

                 Fill holes in dense matches map.
-This uses the holes detected with the HolesDetection application.
+This uses the holes detected with the HoleDetection application.
                 The holes correspond to the area masked for dense matching.

                 **Configuration**